 - 31kHZ – high resolution mode supported by newer chassis

-- Supports the following tests in each mode:
+- The following tests are available in each mode:

-- Color Bars – for color check and adjustment
+- Color Grids Primary Colors – for color check and adjustment

 - Hollow / Filled Box – for bloom artifact check